Equipment Qualification Services

-CTI uses the ASTM Standard E2500-07 approach for equipment, facility and utility qualification.
+CTI uses the ASTM standard E2500 approach for facility, utility and equipment qualification services.
 ASTM E-2500 satisfies international regulatory expectations for regulated-manufacturers to fulfill the necessary requirements to consistently manufacture product within defined quality specifications.
-ASTM E-2500-07 addresses for the following areas:

-More importantly, ASTM E-2500-07 achieves these objectives at improved value over a traditional approach to facility, utility and equipment qualification.
+ASTM E-2500 helps to achieve these objectives at improved value over a traditional approach to facility, utility and equipment qualification.

-ASTM Standard E2500-07, was issued in May 2007, appropriately titled as “Standard Guide for Specification, Design, and Verification of Pharmaceutical and Biopharmaceutical Manufacturing Systems and Equipment.”
-Unlike a traditional qualification approach, E2500-07 unleashes the power of a risk-based science-based thinking approach to identify specifications, design, and verification needs for new and existing pharmaceutical and biopharmaceutical manufacturing systems, such as the following:
+ASTM Standard E2500, was issued in May 2007, appropriately titled as “Standard Guide for Specification, Design, and Verification of Pharmaceutical and Biopharmaceutical Manufacturing Systems and Equipment.”
+Unlike a traditional qualification approach, E2500 unleashes the power of a risk-based science-based thinking approach to identify specifications, design, and verification needs for new and existing pharmaceutical and biopharmaceutical manufacturing systems, such as the following:

 - Processing facilities